 Roots of Resilience pilots this community-based collaborative research project in partnership with the Inhotim Institute, Latin America’s largest outdoor art collection and one of Brazil’s most prestigious contemporary art galleries, serving as a cultural hub.

-Five selected local arts organisations, including artists from indigenous and quilombola communities (descendent of African-Brazilian enslaves), will take part in immersive arts workshops and training sessions that will help them co-create inventories of their cultural practices and assets.
+Five selected local arts organisations, including artists from quilombola communities (descendent of African-Brazilian enslaves), will take part in immersive arts workshops and training sessions that will help them co-create inventories of their cultural practices and assets.
 This data, these stories and this cultural knowledge will be made available to local teachers, policymakers and local authorities, to help establish what role cultural heritage can have as part of a process of transformation, resilience and regeneration.
 A final exhibition by local artists will showcase the value of cultural heritage in these communities.